Hemry81/GTASA-Remix/README.md

 - **VehFuncs : [English](https://libertycity.net/files/gta-san-andreas/158173-vehfuncs-v2-3-rasshirennyjj-tjuning-avto.html) or [Portuguese](https://www.mixmods.com.br/2023/01/sa-vehfuncs/)**.

 **Please note that any additional mods not listed here may cause conflicts and potentially break our mod.
 We strongly advise against installing any other mods unless you have a thorough understanding of their compatibility and potential effects.**

+# Sun Mod Requirements
+This mod changes the sun and moon in GTASA using MoonLoader and Lua scripts.

+**Installation** :
+- **MoonLoader** : Download and install MoonLoader from the provided link.
+This will allow you to run Lua scripts in GTASA: [Russian](https://www.blast.hk/threads/13305/) or [English](https://gtaforums.com/topic/890987-moonloader/).
+- **MoonAdditions** : Download MoonAdditions from GitHub.
+Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
+- **Moon ImGui** : Download and install from the provided link.
+Copy the "imgui.lua" and "MoonImGui.dll" files to your MoonLoader/lib folder: [Moon ImGui](https://www.blast.hk/threads/19292/).
+- **SARemix_Sun** : download the "SARemix_Sun.lua" and "SARemix_Real_Sun.dat" files from the moonloader folder.
+Then copy it into the "game folder\MoonLoader" folder.
+- **SARemix_SettingManager** : download "SARemix_SettingsManager.lua" .
+Then copy it into the "moonloader/lib" folder.

+## Features and update (v0.1.3):
+### New Feature:
+**Smooth Transition:**
+- The sun and moon now move smoothly, enhancing the transition between times.
+This improvement applies when:
+  - Loading a saved game
+  - During cutscenes
+  - When the player manually adjusts the time

+### Fixes:
+- **Weird Nighttime Lighting:**
+  Fixed an issue where the sun was still present in the game during nighttime, causing unusual lighting effects.
+The sun is now properly removed (culled) when it's supposed to be night.
+- **Duplicate Sun and Moon:**
+  This issue has been addressed.
+Fixed an issue where the sun was still present in the game during nighttime, causing unusual lighting effects.
+The sun is now properly removed (culled) when it's supposed to be night.

+## Features and update (v0.1.2):
+- Fixed interior lighting issue where there was no sun/moon light
+- Resolved the problem of "hidden" shadows appearing at noon time
+- real-time editing of the sun/moon position by pressing the hotkey "F3".

+*(If you previously installed my sun mod CLEO script, delete it to avoid conflicts.)*

+# Health Bar Mod Requirements
+The Health Bar Mod is a Lua script designed to reveal the original health bar that is hidden in Remix.

+**Installation** :
+- **MoonLoader** : Download and install MoonLoader from the provided link.
+This will allow you to run Lua scripts in GTASA: [Russian](https://www.blast.hk/threads/13305/) or [English](https://gtaforums.com/topic/890987-moonloader/).
+- **MoonAdditions** : Download MoonAdditions from GitHub.
+Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
+- **SARemix_HealthBar** : download the hbao.lua file from the moonloader folder.
+Then copy it into the "game folder\MoonLoader" folder.

+  (If you've installed the sun mod, it means you already have moonloader and MoonAdditions installed, so there's **no need** to reinstall it.)

 # Contributing
 - We welcome contributions from the community!
 If you have any improvements or suggestions for the GTASA RTX-Remix mod, please follow our guidelines for contributing.
 Fork this repository, make your modifications, and submit a pull request.